Skip to main content

 TTL

 Depending on your DNS provider, the Name, Host, or Subdomain field may be requested in different formats.
-You may need to enter either the short form:
+You will need to enter either the short form:

 _axeptio-verify